When a man’s ways please the Lord, He makes even his enemies to be at peace with him. (Proverbs 16:7).

 Self-Identity & Self-Image

 When our ways please God, we have inner peace.
-When we walk according to His moral standard and His Word, we gain inner acceptance, confidence, and contentment.
+By walking according to His moral standard and His Word, we gain inner acceptance, confidence, and contentment.
 No longer burdened by sin’s guilt, shame, and counterfeit serenity, we experience inner quietness, confidence, and strength (Isaiah 30:15).

 We have the power to lay any inner conflict at the foot of the Cross.
 Instead of listening to Satan’s whispered accusations or accepting other people’s expectations of not being good enough, valuable enough, or simply enough, may we derive our identity and worth from God alone.
 Following and serving Him makes that inner conflict cease.
-We experience His peace.
-We thrive in His acceptance.
-We live in His contentment.
-We are complete in Him (Colossians 2:10)—accepted in the beloved (Ephesians 1:6).
+We experience His peace and thrive in His acceptance.
+Living in His contentment, we are complete in Him (Colossians 2:10)—accepted in the beloved (Ephesians 1:6).

 In this life, adverse circumstances and situations will always attack our peace.
 Interpersonal conflicts, irreconcilable differences, sinful human nature, living in a sinful world, and adversity that arises from our faith all threaten calm, peaceful mindsets.